jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/23c_discussion.md

 title: "23c.
 Discussion – Limitations of the review processes"
 summary:
     title: 23c.
 Limitations of the review processes
+    text: Discuss any limitations of the review processes used.
 writing_guide:
     text: |